9 customer retention strategies to boost your bottom line

 As part of a customer retention program, give customer support associates freedom to offer concessions to customers who are at risk of leaving.
 Whether this is a discount on another month of service, free shipping, a bonus product, or something else of value to the customer, this is a great way to lower your churn rate and improve satisfaction among your current customers.

 A customer loyalty program offers your existing customer base rewards for remaining a customer for a long time or being a repeat customer.
 This can be as simple as locking in your product’s monthly or annual pricing as long as they remain a customer, offering discounts every year they renew, or providing coupons for reaching certain spend thresholds.
+Using platforms such as Earthweb can also simplify the process by enabling you to efficiently list your coupons and discounts.

 Building your brand loyalty is a great customer retention strategy that can also help with referrals.